 Family Therapy is effective where there is conflict, tension or unhapiness in a family.
 It can help families remember their strengths and resources when facing issues, and find more helpful patterns of relating.
 It is a collaborative approach and offers a number of models, including behavioural models and psycho-educational input.
-In the spirit of being collaborative, I am able to give advice, guidance and ideas if this is something the family might want.
+In the spirit of being collaborative, I am able to give advice, guidance and ideas if this is something you want.
 My aim is to create the best fit possible for a families needs rather than fitting a family into one single therapeutic approach.

 Can one of us come on our own?

-Yes, seeing a single family member can be helpful and effective, although if the issues effect the whole family then it is ideal if everyone can be involved at some point.
+Yes, seeing a single family member can be helpful and effective, although if issues effect the whole family then it is ideal if everyone can be involved at some point.